-“Now when you cast your favorite movie or show to your TV using Chromecast or the new Nexus Player, you’ll get actor or soundtrack cards on your phone or tablet while you are watching, with extra information about what’s playing on screen,” wrote Ben Serridge, senior product manager for Google Play Movies & TV, in a
+“Now when you cast your favorite movie or show to your TV using Chromecast or the new Nexus Player, you’ll get actor or soundtrack cards on your phone or tablet while you are watching, with extra information about what’s playing on screen,” wrote Ben Serridge, senior product manager for Google Play Movies & TV, in a blog post.

 It is important to note here that second-screen experience will not be available for all movies or TV shows.
 Look for Info Cards badge on the Google Play store to find movies and TV shows that offer this feature.

 The updated Google Play Movies and TV app will roll-out over the coming week like other Google applications.